abinit/abinit/doc/tutorial/eph4isotc.md

 ```
 optdriver 8
 wfk_task "wfk_kpts_erange"
-getwfk_filepath "161616_WFK"
+getwfk_filepath  "MgB2_eph4isotc/flow_mgb2_phonons/w0/t0/outdata/out_WFK.nc"

-# Define fine k-mesh for the SKW interpolation
+\# Define fine k-mesh for the SKW interpolation
-sigma_ngkpt   32 32 32
+sigma_ngkpt   24 24 24
 sigma_nshiftk 1
 sigma_shiftk  0 0 0

-sigma_erange -0.2 -0.2 eV  # Select kpts in the fine mesh within this energy window.
+sigma_erange -0.3 -0.3 eV  # Select kpts in the fine mesh within this energy window.
-einterp 1 5 0 0            # Parameters for star-function interpolation
+einterp 1 5 0 0            # Parameters for star-function interpolation (default values)
 ```

 !!! important

-    When dealing with metals, sigma_erange must be negative so that the energy window is refered to the Fermi level and not to the CBM/VBM.
+    When dealing with metals, [[sigma_erange]] must be negative so that the energy window is refered to the Fermi level and not to the CBM/VBM.
     Use a value for the window that is reasonably large in order to account for possible oscillations and/or inaccuracies of the SKW interpolation.

 Once we have the KERANGE.nc file, we can use it to perform a NSCF calculation to generate a customized WFK file on the dense $\kk$-mesh.
-This is what is done in ...
+This is what is done in *teph4isotc_4.abi*:

 {% dialog tests/tutorespfn/Input/teph4isotc_3.abi %}

+that produces ....

+Finally, we can use these files to perform a NSCF calculation with this input:

+{% dialog tests/tutorespfn/Input/teph4isotc_4.abi %}

 that produces the following (customized) WFK files:

 - A
 - B

-At this point, we can run EPH calculations with denser $\kk$- and $\qq$-meshes.
+At this point, we can run EPH calculations with denser $\kk$-meshes as discussed in the next section.

 ## Convergence study wrt to the k/q-mesh

 [[eph_ngqpt_fine]]

-{% dialog tests/tutorespfn/Input/teph4isotc_3.abi %}
+{% dialog tests/tutorespfn/Input/teph4isotc_5.abi %}

 ## Notes on the MPI parallelism